DSharpPlus/DSharpPlus/docs/articles/commands/custom_context_checks.md

 public class Check : IContextCheck<FirstAttribute>, IContextCheck<SecondAttribute>;
 ```

-This means that all other code in that class can be shared between the two check methods, but this should be used with caution - it means that both checks are registered at once and cannot be removed independently of each other, and it means the same construction ceremony will run for both checks.
+This means that all other code in that class can be shared between the two check methods, but this should be used with caution - since checks are registered per type, you lose granularity over which checks should be executed; and it means the same construction ceremony will run for both checks.

 There is no limit on how many different checks can reference the same attribute, they will all be supplied with that attribute.
-If you need a check that always runs, you can target `UnconditionalCheckAttribute`.
+Checks targeting `UnconditionalCheckAttribute` will always be executed, regardless of whether the attribute is applied or not.